cmusatyalab/diamond-android/README.md

 TODO - Create diagram.

-Mobile devices have powerful processors and streaming and processing video in real time is becoming a reality by leverging resource-rich cloudlets, as described in
+Mobile devices have powerful processors and streaming and processing video in real time is becoming a reality by leveraging resource-rich cloudlets, as described in
 ["The Case for VM-Based Cloudlets in Mobile Computing"][case-for-cloudlets].
 Real-time video processing is becoming a reality,